Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 private final RestClient restClient = RestClient.create();

-for more configuration, eg: set the base url , set default headers...
+Or you can use the builder for more configuration, eg: set the base url , set default headers...

 private final RestClient restClient = RestClient.builder()